 In forming ISO/TC 212, the TMB granted the Secretariat to ANSI, which in turn delegated the Secretariat responsibility to CLSI.
 CLSI manages the committee’s program of work through the ISO consensus process and provides administrative support.

-ISO/TC 212 has a chairman, Dr. Donald M. Powers of the United States, who oversees the work program of the technical committee, and the TC’s work is divided into four working groups, as follows:
+ISO/TC 212 has a chairman, Dr. Donald M. Powers of the United States, who oversees the work program of the technical committee, and the TC’s work is divided into five working groups, as follows:

 The ISO consensus process is prescribed in the ISO Directives, which outline the procedures for: